kimballjohnson/js-testing-jsdom-mocha-chai-sinon/README.md

 # JavaScript testing with jsdom, mocha, chai & sinon

-To get your own live version of this demo up and running, clone the repo to a local directory on your computer, ensure you `cd` into the directory from Terminal, then run the following commands:
+To get your own live version of this demo up and running, clone the repo to a local directory on your computer, ensure you `cd` into the directory from the command line, then run the following commands:

 ```
 npm install